-6. Get a Kindle or some sort of tablet.
+6. Get a Kindle, iPad, or some sort of tablet.
 See above.
 You can’t carry all the tomes you’d like with you.

 8. Study up on the history (or literature) of where you are going.
-We had a little lesson in that recently when we told some indigenous Mexican women that we’d lived in Spain.
+We had a little lesson in that recently when we told an indigenous Mexican woman that we’d lived in Spain.
 Her response: “I hate Spain.”
 Think about why that might be true.

 9. Don’t make too many plans.
 Inevitably, you will hear about something else you might want to see as you’re moving around.
 You don’t want to miss it just because you’re scheduled for a museum that day.